 The Auckland Transport website is a good resource to plan your public transport options.

-Free patient parking is provided at all clinic locations
+Free off street parking is available for patients at all clinic locations.

 7 Polarity Rise